-Professional Pilot-Airplane program will promote Strategy 5 of the Maryland State Plan for Postsecondary Education: "Ensure that statutes, regulations, policies, and practices that support students and encourage their success are designed to serve the respective needs of both traditional and non-traditional students."
-Students, both traditional and nontraditional, in the Professional Pilot-Airplane program bring valuable experience to the program and can utilize that experience in their movement toward degree completion and entrance into the aviation field in the State of Maryland.
-In addition, Strategy 8, "Develop new partnerships between colleges and businesses to support workforce development and improve workforce readiness", is addressed by the Professional Pilot-Airplane program by providing a pipeline of skilled and F.A.A. certificated graduates prepared to enter the growing aviation workforce in the Baltimore-Washington Region.
+Professional Pilot-Unmanned Aircraft Systems program will promote Strategy 5 of the Maryland State Plan for Postsecondary Education: "Ensure that statutes, regulations, policies, and practices that support students and encourage their success are designed to serve the respective needs of both traditional and non-traditional students."
+Students, both traditional and non-traditional, in the Professional Pilot-Unmanned Aircraft Systems program bring valuable experience to the program and can utilize that experience in their movement toward degree completion and entrance into the aviation field in the State of Maryland.
+In addition, Strategy 8, "Develop new partnerships between colleges and businesses to support workforce development and improve workforce readiness.
+The contemporary workplace is changing rapidly, and long-held beliefs", is addressed by the Professional Pilot-Unmanned Aircraft Systems program by providing a pipeline of skilled and F.A.A.-certificated graduates prepared to enter the substantial aviation workforce in the Baltimore-Washington Region.

-The Professional Pilot-Airplane degree offering in this proposal will continue to meet the statewide and regional need for trained aviation professionals.
+The Professional Pilot-Unmanned Aircraft Systems degree offering in this proposal will continue to meet the statewide and regional need for trained aviation professionals.
 The CCBC Aviation Program is the only two-year collegiate aviation program in the state of Maryland and is the largest in a four-state region.